Lacro59/playnite-screenshotsvisualizer-plugin/.github/ISSUE_TEMPLATE/question.md

 assignees: ''
 ---

-> 💡 Before asking, please check the [Wiki](https://github.com/Lacro59/playnite-screenshotsvisualizer-plugin/wiki) — the answer may already be there.
+> Before asking, please check the wiki — the answer may already be there.

 **Your question**
 <!-- Describe your question clearly and concisely -->